 ABOUT

-A beloved Christmas tradition returns.
+A beloved Christmas tradition

 On a winter Christmas Eve, the cold-hearted miser, Ebenezer Scrooge is visited by four ghosts.
 Transported to worlds past, present, and future, he witnesses what a lifetime of greed and fear could lead to and sees with fresh eyes the possibility of joy and kindness.
 Can Ebenezer be saved before it’s too late?